wilddima/node-http-clients-comparison/README.md

 })
 ```

-### node-fetch
+### Node-Fetch

-To do the same in `node-fetch` we need to set headers manually, or use external libraries
+To do the same in Node-Fetch we need to set headers manually, or use external libraries

 ```js
 fetch(endPoints.post.url, { method: 'post',